THE-SIMPLE-MARK/Dell-Latitude-E6430-Hackintosh/README.md

 #### My personal solution

 After consulting with a couple of experienced people about this matter in the [r/hackintosh Paradise Discord](https://discord.gg/u8V7N5C) we came to the conclusion that there is only one chipset which has good native support and is kind of available online in my region (Hungary) for a relatively good price and specs.
 That is the BCM94360HMB chipset.
-Cards using this chipset have support for 2.4Ghz & 5Ghz with Bluetooth included. **I have recently ordered this card to test it out.
-I will update this part as soon as I get it working.**
+Cards using this chipset have support for 2.4Ghz & 5Ghz with Bluetooth included. **This chipset also happens to have full support on the Dell Latitude E6430 models.**

+> ⚠️ Make sure that the antenna connector sizes match in your laptop!

+I ran into that exact issue when ordering my new network card.
+Fortunately I was aple to tape it down securely enough so that the bigger antenna cables make contact with the smaller antenna ports on the card.

 ## Security Notes